comp426-2022-spring/a99-jishui/README.md

 To start the website, please use `npm start` in a terminal, which will open up the app on on your `local host 3000`.
 From there you will be able to see all of the available COVID-19 data.
-You can also create an account using our Login and Signup pages!
+You can also create an account using our Login and Signup pages (Currently a work-in-progress, the actual process is on the main page)!

 ## Documentation